govuk-one-login/txma-audit/event-processing/README.md

 # event-processing

-This project contains source code and supporting files for creating the Event Processor and Audit serverless architecture.
+This project contains source code and supporting files for creating the Event Processor serverless architecture.

 ### Event Processor
-- event-processing/event-processor - Code for the application's Lambda function written in TypeScript.
+- event-processing/event-processor/lambda - Code for the application's Lambda function written in TypeScript.
-- event-processing/events - Invocation events that you can use to invoke the function using SAM CLI (See below).
+- event-processing/invoke-events - Invocation events that you can use to invoke the function using SAM CLI (See below).
+- event-processing/invoke-vars - Invocation variables that you can use when invoking the function using SAM CLI (See below).
-- event-processing/event-processor/tests - Unit tests for the application code.
+- event-processing/event-processor/lambda/tests - Unit tests for the application code.
 - event-processing/event-processor-template.yaml - A template that defines the Event Processor AWS resources.

 The application uses several AWS resources, including Lambda functions, SNS, Kinesis FireHose and S3.
 These resources are defined in the template files located in the event-processing and audit sub-folders.
 You can update the template to add AWS resources through the same deployment process that updates your application code.